sjcorreia/log-analysis/README.md

 The source code was run through the command-line tool `pep8` to check that the code conforms to the [PEP8](https://www.python.org/dev/peps/pep-0008/) standards.
 The `pep8` tool recommened to install and use `pycodestyle` tool due to GitHub Issue #466.
 The source code was also checked using this tool, which did not report any errors.

+This tool is run on the command line of the terminal as follows:

+	pycodestyle loganalysis.py

 ## License

 The contents of this repository are covered under the [MIT License](LICENSE).